Tailored Tinnitus Treatment & Care

 How we treat

 If you are ready and committed to being an active part of the tinnitus treatment plan, we help you implement this into your daily life over a period of time.
-Treatment plans can include a combination of the following; counseling, relaxation approaches, exercise, sleep strategies, sound therapy, amplification, Psychology or Psychotherapy.
-Where appropriate, relaxation and exercise programmes are guided by leading experts in fitness; including yoga and pilates.
+Treatment plans can include a combination of the following; counseling, relaxation techniques, clinical mindfulness, exercise, sleep strategies, sound therapy, cognition friendly amplification, Psychology or Psychotherapy.
+Where appropriate, relaxation and exercise programmes are guided by leading experts in fitness, yoga and pilates.
 No matter what the solution, key to any treatment plan is to empower you to be in control of your tinnitus all day, everyday.

 Tinnitus affects us all in different ways for different reasons.
 We all have different attitudes towards it and thoughts about it.
 In addition to helping you understand how and why you experience tinnitus, counseling aims to help you identify, challenge and change the way you perceive tinnitus in your daily life, how you behave towards it and help you overcome any related stress, fears and anxiety.